Mary Fitzpatrick: Political career

 Fitzpatrick was the only Fianna Fáil candidate to be elected on the first count in Dublin in the 2009 local elections.
 The massive difference between Fitzpatrick's result and that of Maurice Ahern, brother of the former Taoiseach who lost his council seat, was viewed as a reaction to perceived unfairness in Fitzpatrick's treatment by the "Ahern machine" or the "Drumcondra mafia".

 In January 2011, she was selected as a Fianna Fáil candidate in Dublin Central for the 2011 general election.
 Former Taoiseach Bertie Ahern, who was not running again, said his loyalties this time would be with sitting TD Cyprian Brady and there was no hope of Fianna Fáil winning two seats in the constituency.

 During the campaign, former Labour Party leader Pat Rabbitte, reacting to her appointment as Fianna Fáil spokesperson on Housing and Urban Development, said "You might as well wander down Grafton Street and see if you can meet a couple of good-looking women and say, 'Would you ever mind coming up for the photograph'."
 Fitzpatrick replied: "I'm happy to take the compliment of being a good-looking woman any day, particularly from the Opposition.
 But I do take issue with his dismissive and patronising attitude to the contribution I've made to political life.
 It is a real shame that when women are given important jobs on their own merits, they have to deal with sexist comments from Pat Rabbitte."

 During the campaign the rows between her and Cyprian Brady were widely reported in the media.
 Suffering from the massive backlash against Fianna Fáil in Dublin she polled 10% of the vote, losing the final seat to Mary Lou McDonald of Sinn Féin.

-As part of Micheál Martin's strategy to rebuild a decimated Fianna Fáil party, she was put forward for Seanad election on the Administrative Panel but was not elected.
-As a consequence of the Seanad “inside/outside” election rules, Fitzparick was the highest polling candidate in the 2011 Seanad election not be elected.
+Fitzpatrick was a candidate in the 2011 election to the 24th Seanad on the Administrative Panel but was not elected.
+As a consequence of the Seanad "inside/outside" election rules, Fitzparick was the highest polling candidate not be elected.

 She was selected as the Fianna Fáil candidate for the Dublin constituency at the 2014 European Parliament election.
 She illegally erected posters too early, causing some controversy when she was accused of flouting regulations.
 She failed to get elected.

 At the 2016 general election, she stood again in Dublin Central.
 She received 10.6% of the first preference votes but was not elected.
 At the 2019 local elections, she stood in the Cabra-Glasnevin local electoral area.
 She received 19.4% of the first preference votes and topped the poll on the first count.
 At the 2020 general election, she was eliminated in the Dublin Central constituency, having received 10.3% of the first preference votes.

 In June 2020, she was nominated by the Taoiseach Micheál Martin to the Seanad.
+She is the Fianna Fáil Seanad spokesperson on Housing, Local Government and Heritage.

+At the 2024 general election, she stood again in Dublin Central.
+She received 7.2% of the first preference votes but was not elected.